-Hard evidence on whether prescription retinoids increase sun sensitivity is scarce, but it is wise to assume that these drugs somehow make the skin more sensitive to the sun since all prescription retinoids come pre-packaged with warnings regarding sun exposure.
+Hard evidence on whether prescription retinoids increase sun sensitivity is scarce, but it is safer to assume that these drugs somehow make the skin more sensitive to the sun since they all come pre-packaged with warnings regarding sun exposure.

 There are two ways retinoids could potentially make the skin more sensitive to the sun:

-- Retinoids could make the skin more prone to getting a sunburn
+- They could make the skin more prone to getting a sunburn

-- Retinoids could irritate the skin, which might worsen the effects of a sunburn
+- They could irritate the skin, which might worsen the effects of a sunburn

-Receiving frequent or severe sunburns can make a person more likely to develop a form of skin cancer called melanoma.
-Getting a sunburn does not guarantee that skin cancer will develop, but more frequent sunburns increase the risk of getting skin cancer.
-Let's explore how retinoids might make the skin more sensitive to the sun.5
+It's important not to get frequent or severe sunburns because they can make a form of skin cancer called melanoma more likely.
+Getting a sunburn does not guarantee that skin cancer will develop, but more frequent sunburns increase the risk of getting skin cancer.6

 Do Retinoids Make the Skin More Prone to Sunburn?